webo-agency/en/content/realizacje/eurostal.md

 ---
-introduction.title: 'Eurostal - UX/UI design for the e-commerce platform of a Polish metal garage manufacturer.' introduction.description: 'Eurostal is a manufacturer of high-quality metal garages.
+introduction.title: 'Eurostal - UX/UI design for the e-commerce platform of a Polish metal garage manufacturer' introduction.description: 'Eurostal is a manufacturer of high-quality metal garages.
 Our task was to design an intuitive interface for their new online store, along with an expanded product configurator.
 '
 type: